ashraghunath/Restaurant-Recommendation-System/README.md

 ## Research questions
 1. How effective is collaborative filtering in recommending restaurants compared to content-based filtering in terms of accuracy and relevance?
-2. What are the top similar restaurants based on the previous reviews given by a user ?
+2. What are the top similar restaurants based on the reviews of previous rated restaurants by a user ?
 3. Recommend top restaurants based on a particular keyword like, 'Italian' or 'Burgers' etc.

 ## Dataset